uptonking/note4yaoo/docs-ag-grid.md

   - Range Selection will not work correctly when spanning cells.
     - This is because it is not possible to cover all scenarios, as a range is no longer a perfect rectangle.

-## DOM Virtualisation
+## DOM Virtualization

 - https://www.ag-grid.com/javascript-grid-dom-virtualisation/

-- The grid uses DOM virtualistaion to vastly improve rendering performance.
+- The grid uses DOM virtualization to vastly improve rendering performance.
 - If you loaded 1, 000 records with 20 columns into the browser without using a datagrid (eg using 'table', 'tr' and 'td' tags), then the page would end up with a lot of rendered DOM elements.
   - This would drastically slow down the web page.
   - This results in either a very poor user experience, or simply crashing the browser as the browser runs out of memory.